Whale's Tongue Agave

 Agave ovatifolia

-The Agave ovatifolia, also known as whale's tongue agave, is a succulent plant that forms a rosette and is native to the Nuevo Leon region of the Chihuahuan Desert in northern Mexico.
-It typically grows at elevations between 3,700 and 7,000 feet.
-This plant is characterized by its blue-gray evergreen leaves and occasional flowering spikes.
-It forms a large, dense, symmetrical rosette with thick, rigid, smooth, and slightly cupped leaves.
-Each leaf is covered with grey, curved spines throughout the margins and has a sharp terminal spine.
+The Agave ovatifolia, also known as Whale's Tongue Agave, is a beautiful evergreen succulent that showcases blue-gray, thick, rigid, slightly cupped leaves in a charming rosette shape.
+Native to the picturesque Nuevo Leon region of the Chihuahuan Desert in northern Mexico.
 Unlike some other agave species, this one does not produce offsets and is solitary.
 It usually takes between 10 and 20 years for each rosette to flower.
-When it does, a giant flowering stalk emerges from the rosette, reaching up to 14 feet tall and producing 15-20 side branches with yellow-green flower clusters.
-In its native habitat, the plant blooms in summer (June - August).
+When it does, a giant flowering stalk emerges from the rosette, reaching up to 14 feet tall and producing 15-20 side branches with yellow-green flower clusters in summer.

 Height: 2’-3'